to-json/testchamber/README.md

 ### Dependencies

 For a variety of reasons, this is Linux only.
+You will also need the `libseccomp` package for your distribution, and it's associated headers.
+In debian-derived distros, `libseccomp-dev` should do the trick, in arch-based distros, it's just `libseccomp`.
+I do not currently use other distributions, PRs welcome to update this document for your distro of choice.

 Other than that, all dependencies should be correctly managed by Cargo; if this assumption does not hold, please open an issue.

+A Dockerfile has been included for development on non-Linux machines, but is a bit of a waste if you're developing on Linux.

+    docker build -t testchamber .
+    docker run -it --rm --name testchamber-dev testchamber

+should be a decent starting point

 ### Usage